KeLLs-Link/Project-4-MEAN-STACK/Project4.md

 AngularJS provides a web framework for creating dynamic views in your web applications.
 In this tutorial, we use AngularJS to connect our web page with Express and perform actions on our book register
 ***

-Access the routes with AngularJS
-AngularJS provides a web framework for creating dynamic views in your web applications.
-In this tutorial, we use AngularJS to connect our web page with Express and perform actions on our book register.
-***